 History is uniquely placed to offer knowledge and skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
 History allows us to:

 As a faculty, we are proud to offer our students the chance to develop and prosper in a way that benefits them for the rest of their lives.

-The History Department is staffed by dedicated, professional and outstanding teachers who are passionate History.
+The History Department is staffed at the Lower and Upper site by dedicated, professional and outstanding teachers who are passionate for History.

 We offer dedicated, well equipped and comfortable classrooms, with interactive facilities and a range of quality resources, ranging from excellent detailed textbooks and artefacts to subject specific software.

-Students in Year 9 will be studying the new GCSE obtaining grades from 1-9.
-These students will sit the GCSE from the AQA Examination Group focussing on International developments in the inter-war years with a depth study on Germany.
-In addition, students will undertake a British Depth Study on Elizabethan England.
+Students will be studying the new GCSE obtaining grades from 1-9.
+These students will sit the GCSE from the AQA Examination Group focusing on International developments in the inter-war years with a depth study on Germany.
+In addition, students will undertake a British Depth Study on Norman England and a thematic study of Migration and Empire from c.790 to the modern day.
 The course with be examined through two external examinations in the summer of Year 11.
 Students studying the AQA GCSE will also receive 3 lessons per week.

 In Year 9 during the Autumn term, students study the Treaty of Versailles and the League of Nations, in the Spring term students examine Kaiser Wilhelm II and the First World War and the successes and failures of the Weimar Republic.
 In the Summer term students will examine Hitler's rise to power and the establishment of a Dictatorship and consolidation of power in Nazi Germany.

 In Year 10 during the Autumn term students will examine Hitler's foreign policy and the road to the Second World War, in the Spring and Summer term students will examine the thematic unit Migration and Empires.